 This unique design was installed in the Pálffy Palace (GMB) to evoke an illusion of an endless space made from books.
 It has been praised by many world experts and a number of visualisations and photo – graphs have been published in major fine arts journals throughout the world.

-Entrance: 4 €, discount with Bratislava Card City & Region 100 %
+Basic entrance fee: 6 €, discount with Bratislava CARD 100 %